mozilla/sep315/labs/04-incident-response.md

 ### **Scenario (This is the hard part)**

 In the real world you will need to do all of the above, over the course of half a second.
 You need to be able to automate all of it and do it quickly.
 In the real world, many of the actions that you would expect to do are pre written for you in tools like CloudCustodian or Warden.
-Warden is described in another session here at re:inforce.
+Warden is described in another session here at blackhat.

 ### **What to do**